12 Vital Email Engagement Metrics To Track ROI

 What To Do About It

-This email marketing metric measures the overall activity of your emails throughout the day to help you narrow down your ideal send time.
+This email marketing metric measures the overall activity of a client’s emails throughout the day to help agencies narrow down the ideal send time.

-What to do about it: If you don’t have previous data to benchmark from, start out with industry benchmarks and see which times deliver the best results.
+If an agency doesn’t have previous data to benchmark from, they should start out with industry benchmarks and see which times deliver the best results.

 This rate indicates the number of subscribers who haven’t opened or clicked on a certain number of emails, or during a certain interval.